rmwc/rmwc/src/menu/README.md

 ## Anchoring

-By default, Menus will attempt to automatically position themselves, but this behavior can be overriden by setting the `anchorCorner` prop.
+By default, Menus will attempt to automatically position themselves, but this behavior can be overridden by setting the `anchorCorner` prop.

 ```jsx
 function Example() {